rifatbit0401/Neural-IR-SE-Fig-Lang-Project/README.md

     --col=Anger
 ```

+Note: The following scripts will give you the results for the emotion `Anger`.
+Please change the value if you want to get the results for other emotions (Joy, Fear, Sadness, Love, Surprise)

 ### 2. Running the Fine-Tune CodeBert Model
 The main entry point for running the classification is `2_codebert-classification.py`.
 This script performs the following tasks: